will-maclean/sb3-burn/README.md

 **Gym-like environments with Rust implementations**

-The [gym]() package has been hugely influential in the Python RL space, providing a common interface for RL environments. `sb3-burn` provides a gym-like environment interface, and a set of commonly-used environments have been implemented for extra speed.
+The [gym](https://gymnasium.farama.org/) package has been hugely influential in the Python RL space, providing a common interface for
+RL environments. `sb3-burn` provides a gym-like environment interface, and a set of commonly-used environments have been implemented for extra speed.

 **Flexibility**

-Different RL environments generally require tweaking of RL algorithms, either because of unusual state or action types, or customisation of hyper parameters. `sb3-burn` has a strong focus on utilising rust generics to allow for users to train agents on
+Different RL environments commonly require tweaking of RL algorithms, either because of unusual state or action types, or customisation of hyper parameters. `sb3-burn` has a strong focus on utilising rust generics to allow for users to train agents on